ufz/ogs/Documentation/ProjectFile/properties/property/OrthotropicEmbeddedFracturePermeability/t_fracture_rotation_yz.md

-The angle by which the three fracture normals are rotated in the yz-plane.
+The angle in radians by which the three fracture normals are rotated in the yz-plane.